 Camera shy burglars avoid the limelight

 A CCTV camera is a different kind of security system and one that needs a different approach if you want to keep your home or business free of unwanted intruders.

 Some crime prevention systems make buildings harder to break into, make valuables harder to steal or help keep people free from attack or assault.

 Such measures can include walls and fences, locks and bolts, security grilles and shutters, and you will find them in everyday use in shops, offices and homes.

 CCTV works differently.
-Although it has many security functions its primary purpose is perceptual; that is to create the impression in the potential burglar's mind that if he proceeds he is very likely to be spotted and caught.
+Although it has a security function, its primary purpose is perceptual; that is to create the impression in the potential burglar's mind that, if he proceeds, he is very likely to be spotted and caught.

 When they first came into use, many CCTV security cameras were, as far as possible, hidden from view.
 The rationale was to reduce crime by detection rather than prevention.

 Hidden security cameras were less likely to be vandalised, and burglars caught in the act and captured on film would increase the arrest and conviction of more criminals.

 It soon became apparent that this approach had flaws.
 Research studies found that although the idea that increased arrest rates lead to reduced crime seems obvious, there is a strong suggestion that precisely the opposite is true: that more frequent arrests make offenders more likely to commit a future crime.

 The use of CCTV cameras to catch criminals in the act, use CCTV evidence to convict and thereby reduce crime levels overall was much less useful than at first thought.

 Much depends on the effectiveness of police response times, the type of offence being tackled and the ability of criminals to adapt.

-It soon became apparent that CCTV could be a far greater deterrent if cameras were visible and even publicised.
+It soon became apparent that CCTV could be a far more significant deterrent if cameras were visible and even publicised.
 This approach also has its problems.

 To be effective, potential burglars must be aware of the camera's presence; the camera must be vandal proof and the criminal must believe that the CCTV present a real risk of capture.